home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Automations

-The `Z-Wave JS` integration provides its own trigger platforms which can be used in automations.
+The `Z-Wave` integration provides its own trigger platforms which can be used in automations.

 ### `zwave_js.value_updated`